sandepal-org/mq01-ops/README.md

 ### :closed_book: Single Node OpenShift
-We'll highlight the rare occasions when the tutorial instructions are slightly different for Single Node OpenShift.
+We'll highlight the rare occasions when the tutorial instructions are slightly different for Single Node OpenShift with this icon :closed_book:

 ---